Reporting abuse

 We will conduct a thorough assessment of each individual report of abuse we receive.
 We can accept reports where we are satisfied:

-After we have assessed your report, we will advise you whether we have accepted your report.
-We will tell you what options may be available and appropriate to respond to your report.
+After we have assessed your report, we will advise you whether we have accepted your report and the actions that may be appropriate to take in response to your report.

 Restorative Engagement Program